-Policy DG
+Policy DEAB, DG

-The District makes reasonable accommodations for the needs of employees who express breast milk.
+The District makes reasonable accommodations for the needs of employees who express breast milk for up to one year after the child's birth.
 A place, other than a multiple user bathroom, that is shielded from view and free from intrusion from other employees and the public where the employee can express breast milk will be provided.